Tenth Amendment of the Constitution of Ireland: Oireachtas debates

 The Tenth Amendment of the Constitution Bill 1987 was proposed in the Dáil by Taoiseach Charles Haughey on 22 April 1987 on behalf of the minority Fianna Fáil government.
 It was also supported by Fine Gael, who had negotiated the SEA during the previous government.
 At Second Stage, it passed by 108 votes to 29, where was opposed by the Progressive Democrats, the Labour Party, the Workers' Party, and independent TDs Neil Blaney and Tony Gregory.
 It passed Final Stages in the Dáil on 24 April by 123 votes to 17, on this occasion with the Progressive Democrats supporting its passage.
 It passed the Seanad on 25 April and proceeded to a referendum.

 Campaign

 As well as the parties above, the SEA was also supported by employers' and farmers' organisations.

+Mary McAleese was a prominent opponent of the proposal to ratify the Single European Act.

 Result

 Aftermath

 The Single European Act came into effect on 1 July 1987 after Ireland had ratified it.

-Because of the decision of the Supreme Court in Crotty, the constitution needed to be amended on every further occasion before a treaty could be ratified that would transfer sovereignty from the Irish government to a supranational authority.
-This has occurred on the following occasions:
+Because of the decision of the Supreme Court in Crotty v An Taoiseach, the constitution would need to be amended on every further occasion before a treaty could be ratified that would transfer sovereignty from the Irish government to a supranational authority.
+This has since occurred on the following occasions: